webofdata/specification-archived/specification.md

 #### Property Naming Rule

 As well as being able to talk about 'subjects' using subject identifiers, we also need to be able to agree on the properties being used.
 In WoD all property names are URIs.
 They can be expressed as full IRIs, Curies or simple values.
-If they are expressed as simple values they are resolved against the defualt namespace defined in a context.
+If they are expressed as simple values they are resolved against the default namespace defined in a context.

 An example with properties as IRIs.
 Both the 'foaf:name' and 'http://data.example.org/vocab/lives-in' are properties that will resolve to full IRIs.